-"Refrigeration equipment" or "refrigeration system" means any stationary device that is designed to contain and use a refrigerant ((gas including, but not limited to, retail or commercial refrigeration equipment, household refrigeration equipment, and cold storage warehouses)).
-"Refrigeration equipment" or "refrigeration system" includes refrigeration equipment used in retail food, cold storage, includes refrigeration and cooling that does not use a chiller, ice rinks, and other refrigeration applications.
+"Refrigeration equipment" or "refrigeration system" or "refrigeration appliance" means any stationary device that is designed to contain and use a refrigerant ((gas including, but not limited to, retail or commercial refrigeration equipment, household refrigeration equipment, and cold storage warehouses)).
+It is a combination of interconnected refrigerant-containing parts constituting one closed refrigerant circuit in which a refrigerant is circulated for the purpose of extracting heat.
+"Refrigeration equipment" or "refrigeration system" includes refrigeration equipment used in retail food, cold storage, industrial process refrigeration and cooling that does not use a chiller, ice rinks, and other refrigeration applications.